LIFE-LIKE DENTAL CROWNS IN CELINA / PROSPER, TX

 The Top 6 Reasons Dental Crowns are Indicated for Restoring a Tooth Are:

-- To support a large filling when little natural tooth structure remains – If your tooth has a large filling greater than 2/3 the width, you may be at risk for fracture of the thinner portions of biting surface of your tooth with thin enamel at the periphery.
+- To Support a Tooth With a Large Filling When Little Natural Tooth Structure Remains – If your tooth has a large filling greater than 2/3 the width, you may be at risk for fracture of the thinner portions of biting surface of your tooth with thin enamel at the periphery.

-- Preventing a tooth from needing root canal therapy – A tooth that receives a crown prior to toothache is less likely to needing Root Canal Therapy, saving you money and double the time in the dental chair.
+- Preventing Root Canals – A tooth that receives a crown prior to toothache is less likely to needing Root Canal Therapy, saving you money and double the time in the dental chair.

-- To improve a misshapen or congenitally small tooth – Some people are born without adult teeth under baby teeth, or small teeth that run in the family.
+- To Improve a Misshapen or Congenitally Small Tooth (Peg Laterals)- Some people are born without adult teeth under baby teeth, or small teeth that run in the family.
 This can be corrected with Dental Crowns.

-- Restoring Your Bite and Chewing Function -While repairing your damaged tooth structure if you have a chipped or broken tooth with a crack, a dental crown can restore a tooth to work as a pair with your opposing tooth to chew food and help your other teeth not be excessively used.
+- Restoring a Tooth to Proper Bite and Chewing Function -While repairing your damaged tooth structure if you have a chipped or broken tooth with a crack, a dental crown can restore a tooth to work as a pair with your opposing tooth to chew food and help your other teeth not be excessively used.

 Patient with Natural-Looking Esthetic Dental Crowns Made by Dr. Rouse and the Open Late Team